LLC for Amazon FBA

 New eCommerce small businesses have fantastic options for growth and scalability through Amazon’s Fulfillment by Amazon (FBA) program.
-Amazon currently handles virtually all of program business’ logistics, shipping, and customer service needs through Amazon FBA.
-However, Amazon does not deal with the internal affairs of program business.
+Amazon FBA presently manages nearly all logistical, shipping, and customer service aspects for program businesses.
+However, Amazon does not deal with the internal affairs of the program business.
 The start-up phase is an easy time to overlook some simple steps that only program businesses can take to improve their business and protect owners’ assets and privacy at the same time.
 Forming a limited liability company (an “LLC”) is something to consider for your Amazon FBA business.

 Amazon has developed its FBA program for companies of all sizes who want to make money selling products online.
 Amazon provides a marketplace for people who have wholesale inventory to sell at retail, who have manufactured their own products for sale, or who have products they do not want to retail on their own.